When Can You Swim After Shocking Pool? Safe Wait Times

 The Real Answer: Test Don't Guess

-Run through these three water chemistry checks after shocking your pool and you'll know exactly when it's safe to dive back in.
+Run through these three water chemistry checks after shocking your pool and you'll know exactly when it's safe to get back in the water.
 The "right" time to swim depends on several factors including the type of shock used, the amount added, your pool's circulation, and environmental conditions.

-I'd recommend waiting until your free chlorine level drops to safe swimming levels (typically 4 ppm or below - verify with your test kit manufacturer's recommendations) before allowing anyone back in the pool.
+I'd recommend waiting until your free chlorine level drops to safe swimming levels (below 10 ppm, the CDC limit while bathers are in the water) before allowing anyone back in the pool.
 This typically takes 8-24 hours, but testing removes the guesswork entirely.

 Different Shock Types, Different Wait Times